apowers/KSPresearch/Scripts/README.md

 Copy into Ships/Script/.

-* launch - Automated launch to orbit from Kerbin
+* launch - Automated launch to orbit from Kerbin.